EvolveWork/EvolveWork-hugo/content/evolve/index.md

 quiet without impacting their meeting.

-Headphones (noise-cancelling if you're sensitive) are a recommended addition to your coworking kit.
+Headphones (noise-cancelling if you're sensitive) are a recommended addition to your kit.
 Not only will they exclude sound, they indicate to others that you're "in the zone" and would prefer to be left alone.
 The safest choice to ensure you don't disturb others is a headset with a built-in microphone on a stem directly in front of your mouth, like [this